TheCatOfHs/sccop/README.md

 To submit the SCCOP job, you need to download the `data`, `libs` and `src` directory, and make a directory named sccop under `/local`.
 If you finish the [configuration](#server-and-absolute-path-configuration) and [initial file](#define-a-customized-search-file), then you can `cd /local/sccop` to submit sccop by the command `nohup python src/main.py >& log&`.

-After training, you will get three files in `cgcnn` directory.
+After searching, you will get three important files.

+- `log`: stores the searching process of SCCOP.
-- `model_best.pth.tar`: stores the CGCNN model with the best validation accuracy.
+- `data/poscars/optim_strus`: stores the searched structures.
-- `checkpoint.pth.tar`: stores the CGCNN model at the last epoch.
+- `data/vasp_out/Energy-XXX.dat`: stores the average energy of searched structures.

-- `test_results.csv`: stores the `ID`, target value, and predicted value for each crystal in test set.
+**Note**: if you

 ### Successful Example

 ![](images/BC3_log_1.png)